Jagestah/homegrown/week1/week-1.md

 In fewer words; DevOps Engineers exist to increase the output of Developers, and thus the velocity of feature releases, by using automation to remove toil.

+#### A day in the life
+DevOps' daily tasks is a box of chocolates.
+There are always larger projects intended to improve the overall DevOps maturity of the organization.
+These large projects are balanced and prioritized against incoming ad-hoc asks from the Developers, Security team, etc. An example of a large DevOps project is migrating Helm charts from Helm2 to Helm3.
+Or, building an automated pipeline to run programmatically run SQL scripts against a database.
+Typical ad-hoc requests include troubleshooting failed pipelines, triaging alerts, clarifying configuration of applications, etc.

+On a given day you can be sure that you'll put your hands on many YAML files tweaking settings for CI/CD pipelines or Infrastructure as Code.
+You can also plan to be verifying information and checking the results of your tests inside of the consoles for tools like Gitlab and AWS.
+Almost all of your changes will be made via code using your Editor (which we will get setup later) and synced with the rest of the team's work via Git.

 #### Why DevOps for Companies?
 Companies that have moved from adopting a DevOps culture to hiring dedicated DevOps Engineers is looking for a person or team of people to be force multipliers for their Developers.